Alexandra Cane Sizzles In Bright Red Lingerie On A Bed

 “Darling Darling Darrrling….. he may have been more into a Ferrari but… never ever forget… you are a Koenigsegg CCXR Trevita, and one day the right man will love you like you deserve.
 I watched that date btw and i totally didnt see it as you getting pied, i was shouting at tv what the hell is wrong with him lol,” shared a third fan.

 The model also tantalized her followers with another Instagram photo from a week ago.
 That time, she posed in front of a floor-length mirror for the selfie and tugged down her shorts with her right hand to show off part of her bare booty.
-She propped out one leg and gave a pouty look as she gazed into the distance.
-Her outfit included a white, cropped t-shirt, light gray shorts, and a pair of high, long socks.
+She propped one leg forward and sported a pouty look as she gazed into the distance.
+Her outfit included a white, cropped t-shirt, light gray shorts, and a pair of socks.